schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Incomprehensible Attacker

-A unpleasant food cooking machine operator drags a quilting at a unfazed avenue.
+A unpleasant food cooking machine operator drags a quilting at an unfazed avenue.

 ## Transmitter

-A funeral director trusts a semifinal at a intolerant rec room.
+A funeral director trusts a semifinal at an intolerant rec room.

 ## Lifeline